-6.5.2 Defining Features The Reservoir as an important local historic structure and as an attractive expanse of water and area of biodiversity.
+• The Reservoir as an important local historic structure and as an attractive expanse of water and area of The appearance of footpaths in the park could be improved, for example, though the introduction of resin bound surfacing.
+Listed Buildings Elsecar Reservoir was declared a Local Nat Reserve (LNR) in 1996.
+The Reservoir is also biodiversity.
 Open spaces both with formal and informal character.
 Trees and planting.
 Footpaths.
 Low stone wall along Wentworth Road.
-Old Vicarage as an undesignated heritage asset.
-Bandstand.
-6.5.3 Key Issues The appearance of footpaths in the park could be improved, for example, though the introduction of resin bound surfacing.
-The appearance and landscaping of the car parks could be further improved.
+Old Vicarage as an undesignated The appearance and landscaping of the car parks could be further improved.
 Inaccessibility of the Reservoir for pushchairs and wheelchairs could be improved by surfacing and maintaining footpaths where possible and appropriate.
 Unattractive cricket pavilion prominent from the 'top park' and from Armroyd Lane.
+Locally Listed as is the bandstand in Elseca All of the above are within Green Belt, apart the car park to Elsecar Park and Heritage C Public footpaths identified as Green Ways r along the western and northern sides of Els Reservoir and also cross Elsecar Park to co with Wentworth Road at its northern end. heritage asset. • Bandstand.
 Old Vicarage not Locally Listed.
-6.5.4 Designated Heritage Assets and Listed Buildings Elsecar Reservoir was declared a Local Reserve (LNR) in 1996.
-The Reservoir is Locally Listed as is the bandstand in Els All of the above are within Green Belt, ap the car park to Elsecar Park and Heritag Public footpaths identified as Green Way along the western and northern sides of Reservoir and also cross Elsecar Park to with Wentworth Road at its northern end

-The reservoir, looking south
+The reservoir, looking south 88

-86